NCAS-CMS/cfdm/docs/source/tutorial.rst

 the CF data model are, nevertheless, stored within the appropriate :ref:`cfdm <class_extended>` objects.
-This allows them to be used when writing field constructs to a new netCDF dataset, and also makes them accessible for construct identification <TODO LINK>.
+This allows them to be used when writing field constructs to a new netCDF dataset, and also makes them accessible for metadata construct identification <TODO LINK>.

 Each construct has methods to access the netCDF elements which it requires.
 For example, the field construct has the following methods: